 Asthma is a chronic condition in which these airways undergo changes that are usually triggered by allergens, other environmental triggers, or by infection.
 Such changes appear to be two specific responses:

 These actions in the airways cause coughing, wheezing, and shortness of breath (dyspnea), the classic symptoms of asthma.

 In the hyperreactive response, smooth muscles in the airways constrict and narrow excessively in response to inhaled allergens or other irritants.
 This sudden contraction in the muscle walls of the bronchioles is called

 Bronchospasms can result from many different health conditions (allergies, bronchitis, and chronic obstructive pulmonary disease) but asthma is the most common cause.

 Everyone's airways constrict when exposed to allergens or irritants, but there are major differences in the hyperreactive response that occurs in people with asthma:

-- When people with asthma try to take those same deep breaths, their airways do not relax but instead narrow, causing the patients to pant for breath.
+withasthma try to exhale, their airways do not relax and narrow, causing hyperinflation of the lungs with unexpelled air.
+As asthma worsens, less air is able to get to the alveoli and the airways narrow further, causing the patients to pant for breath.
 Smooth muscles in the airways of people with asthma may have a defect, perhaps a deficiency in a critical chemical that prevents the muscles from relaxing.
 And, during an asthma attack the airways narrow, making breathing difficult.

 - The immune system responds to allergens or other environmental triggers by delivering white blood cells and other immune factors to the airways.

-- These inflammatory factors cause the airways to swell, fill with fluid, and produce thick, sticky mucus.
+inflammatory factorscause the airways to swell, fill with fluid, and produce thick, sticky mucus.